awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-ec2-wizard.md

-# Creating an Auto Scaling group using the Amazon EC2 launch wizard<a name="create-asg-ec2-wizard"></a>
+# Create an Auto Scaling group using the Amazon EC2 launch wizard<a name="create-asg-ec2-wizard"></a>

 The following procedure shows how to create an Auto Scaling group by using the **Launch instance** wizard in the Amazon EC2 console\.
 This option automatically populates a launch template with certain configuration details from the **Launch instance** wizard\.